jpetitcolas/jpetitcolas.github.com/_posts/2017-10-31-learning-jest-through-practice.md

 });
 ```

-We included `enzyme` library.
+We included [enzyme](https://github.com/airbnb/enzyme) library.
 This package is a set of utilities making React component testing easy as a breeze.
 The `shallow` method compiles our React component, but not its children.
-Hence, if our `<App />` component contained a `<CustomForm />` component, the `<CustomForm />` component would not be compiled and would appear pristine in our output. `shallow` ensures we are testing our component unitary.
+Hence, if our `<App />` component contained a `<CustomForm />` component, the `<CustomForm />` component would not be compiled and would appear pristine in our output.
+This way, `shallow` ensures we are testing our component unitary.

 Rest of the test is self-explained.
 Note we don't have to include `expect` import: it is already done in `jest`, as `it` function.

 ### Installing Enzyme on a React 16 project

-As we required `enzyme`, we need to grab this dependency:
+As we required `enzyme`, we need to grab it as a dependency:

 ```
 yarn add -D enzyme